flintlib/arb/doc/source/examples.rst

     Isolates all the complex roots of a polynomial with integer coefficients.

-    If -refine d is passed, the roots are refined to an absolute tolerance better than 10^(-d).
+    If -refine d is passed, the roots are refined to a relative tolerance better than 10^(-d).
 By default, the roots are only computed to sufficient accuracy to isolate them.
 The refinement is not currently done efficiently.